Skip to content

 What is the participation fee, and what does it cover?

 This fee covers transportation between sites during the Conference, accommodations, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) as well as transportation to Los Angeles for American Orientation (AO), and transportation home from Los Angeles when we return from Japan.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and traveling from home to the start and end of the conference.

-This fee covers online programming two international flights, costs, ground transportation during the In-Person Conference, accommodation, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) as well as domestic transportation to Washington DC and from final location of your international return flight (Washington, DC).
+This fee covers online programming, international flights, costs, ground transportation during the In-Person Conference, accommodation, food, and programming.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and traveling from home to the start and end of the conference.

 This fee covers all ground transportation during the conference, accommodation, food, and programming.
 Delegates are responsible for personal expenses (extra food, gifts, etc.) and for transportation to the first site and from the final site.